Join the Centennial Club

-Help continue the Watertown Foundation’s legacy of support for the many special qualities that make Watertown an extraordinary community.
-Membership in the Watertown Foundation is open to the public.
-The contribution for membership is $200.
+Help continue the Watertown Foundation’s legacy of support for the many special qualities that make Greater Watertown an extraordinary community.
+Membership in the Watertown Foundation is open to the public and this is your invitation to join us before our 100th Anniversary Celebration in 2025!

-A Trust Fund in the Watertown Foundation provides the opportunity for individuals or corporations to provide a permanent legacy in our community.
+A Trust Fund in the Watertown Foundation provides the opportunity for individuals, families, businesses, or corporations to provide a lasting legacy in our community.
 Trust Funds create permanent endowment funds that steadily grow in value over time and produce income for academic scholarships to individuals and grants to local charitable nonprofit organizations.

 The Watertown Foundation will create a special fund in your name, in the name of your family or business, or in honor of any person or organization you choose.
 You receive tax benefits in the year your gift is made.
 Your gift will be placed into an endowment fund that is invested over time, and earnings from the fund are used to make grants addressing community needs.
 Your gift, and all future earnings from your gift, will provide support for scholarships and organizations helping people and programs in perpetuity.